HansPalacios/VelveteenEnsemble/README.md

     ```
 into the terminal, which prepares it for being launched on heroku without having to worry about switching to postgresql later on.

+Installing Carrierwave to add, edit, and delete media from AWS S3 storage.
+Making sure to initially set it up to work with Heroku later on.

 The homepage has a slideshow of photos and videos highlighting different buttons at different times of playback.